fgcz/bfabricPy/README.md

        'message': "TEST; ignore that email",
        'parentId': 482,
        'parentClassName': 'user'})
-# shows as mail for user id 482
+# shown as mail for user id 482
 ```

 ## Testing